 * Diedrichs, PC; Atkinson, MJ; Steer, RJ; Garbett, KM; Rumsey, N & Halliwell, E (2015): Effectiveness of a brief school-based body image intervention ‘Dove Confident Me: Single Session’ when delivered by teachers and researchers: Results from a cluster randomised controlled trial.

 How do I sign up and will it cost me anything?

 Signing up is easy and it’s completely FREE!
-You need to fill out this form to register.
+You need to fill out this form.
 Please note, once you submit the form, you will receive an email with instructions on how to access the resource area.
 If you do not receive an email, please check your junk or spam folder.
-If you still haven't received one, please email email@example.com.
+If you still haven't received one, please email firstname.lastname@example.org.